daattali/beautiful-jekyll/_posts/2023-04-29-building-data-pipelines-with-docker.md

 ### Performance and Cost
 1. Add data validation and quality checks at various stages of the pipeline.
 2. Testing.
-Goes without saying :joy:
+Goes without saying 😂
 3. Improving query performance:
 	- Analyze and optimize query execution plans, utilize indexing strategies, and leverage query tuning techniques to improve overall performance.
  	- Large datasets can be divided into smaller partitions or shards to improve query performance and enable distributed processing.